realrolfje/granturismo/README.md

 2. Best finishing position across the season
 3. Alphabetical order of the driver name (to keep standings deterministic)

 This mirrors the logic baked into `main.js`, so whatever you read on that page matches the live data.
-The `Upcoming Races` page lists any events present in `data/races.json` without a corresponding record in `data/results.json`, sorted by date so teams know what’s next.
+The `Upcoming Races` page lists any events present in the active round’s `races.json` without a corresponding record in the same round’s `results.json`, sorted by date so teams know what’s next.

 ## Running the site locally